 A good portion of our visit was consumed with wedding activities, but we did manage to get out and do some exploring.
 It was a bit overcast the majority of the time we were there, but that didn’t stop us from heading out to watch the waves crashing at the beach.
 Maine residents must be hardy folk because there were actually a few people out there surfing!
 I was coming from the 90º heat in North Carolina and didn’t get anywhere near that chilly looking water.

-The town is full of little shops as can be expected at a tourist-y destination, but there were a phenomenal bakery and candy shop that we patronized more than once.
-Several of the people in town for the wedding spent an evening at the Front Porch piano bar, and while I didn’t get a chance to catch a show while I was in town, the Ogunquit Playhouse gets amazing reviews.
+The town is full of little shops as can be expected at a tourist-y destination, but there was a phenomenal bakery and candy shop that we patronized more than once.
+Several of the people in town for the wedding spent an evening at the Front Porch piano bar.
+While I didn’t get a chance to catch a show while I was in town, the Ogunquit Playhouse gets amazing reviews.

 All in all, we had a great weekend, and I hope to go back for another Maine visit soon.
 While the golden and orange trees did make a lovely backdrop for the outdoor wedding ceremony, “color” isn’t really my thing.
 I would much prefer a summer visit when I can splash around in the surf.